 Users' interactions can now go well beyond a click or swipe.
 People can gesture or speak to interact with devices.
 You can even unlock your phone with an iris scan or open apps on your smartwatch by moving your hand or arm.

 Overall, users have less and less tolerance for a text-heavy UI — especially on smaller devices.
-Poor UI leads to a poor user experience (UX), and many people flee at the sight of a poorly designed screen.
+Poor UI leads to a poor UX, and many people flee at the sight of a poorly designed screen.
 As a result, many sites and apps invest a lot of time and effort into making their UI responsive with visually appealing and easy-to-use functions.

 So, as a Software Developer or Designer, what should you know about UI design to make sure your work will resonate and succeed with your users?

 UI design is a cutting-edge discipline, but it still has rules and principles.
 UI Designers strive to make it easier for users to interact with software, reducing the need for complicated thought and understanding.
 They also ensure all the interfaces within a system or technology are consistent.